Designed to complement the warmth and character of the British built environment, it offers traditional appeal in colour and profile.

 A neat low-profile tile in a variety of through coloured and granular finishes designed to blend unobtrusively into any environment.

-A classic single pantile shape in a modern interlocking concrete tile available in a range of subtle through coloured and pigmented acrylic finishes.
+A classic single pantile shape in a modern interlocking concrete tile available in a wide range of colours.

-A visually appealing, small interlocking cambered tile that has defined roofscapes of London and the South East for more than 60 years.
+A visually appealing, small interlocking cambered tile that has defined roofscapes of London and the south-east for over 60 years.

-A distinctive pattern of rolls and troughs, perfectly replicates the traditional old English pantile shape, producing roofscapes of outstanding character.
+A distinctive pattern of rolls and troughs, it perfectly replicates the old English pantile shape, producing roofs of great character.

 Combines the character of a natural clay tile with the performance of a modern interlocking tile, to produce a striking and attractive roof.